PM Morrison denies AUKUS mismanagement

 Prime Minister Scott Morrison says he wasn’t going to risk the AUKUS agreement by informing Labor about the negotiations too early, after reports a lack of bipartisanship has put the Americans offside.

-Top brass in the United States reportedly entrusted the Liberal prime minister to bring the Labor leader into the tent, requiring bipartisan support before proceeding with the decades-long partnership as a key pillar of the agreement, according to Nine newspapers.
+Top brass in the US reportedly entrusted the Liberal Prime Minister to bring the Labor leader into the tent, requiring bipartisan support before proceeding with the decades-long partnership as a key pillar of the agreement, according to Nine newspapers.

 Labor was subsequently informed the day before the agreement was made public in mid-September 2021.